seanpue/graphtransliterator/docs/usage.rst

 types.
 A JSON string of the same can be accessed using :meth:`GraphTransliterator.dumps`.
 Validation is not performed during a dump.

-A GraphTransliterator can be loaded from serialized settings using :meth:`GraphTransliterator.load` and from JSON data as :meth:`GraphTransliterator.loads`.
-Because they are intended to be *quick, neither method performs ambiguity checks or strict validation checking.*
+A GraphTransliterator can be loaded from serialized settings, e.g. in an API context, using :meth:`GraphTransliterator.load` and from JSON data as :meth:`GraphTransliterator.loads`.
+Because they are intended to be quick, neither method performs ambiguity checks or strict validation checking.

 Serialization can be useful if providing an API or making the configured Graph Transliterator available in other programming languages, e.g. Javascript.